Drakkar-Software/OctoBot-Docs/Advanced_Usage/OctoBot-0.4.md

 ### Improved web interface

-OctoBot\'s web interface now has a much stronger server side, this enabled more reactivity and a smoother user experience.
+OctoBot's web interface now has a much stronger server side, this enabled more reactivity and a smoother user experience.

 From Octobot 0.3 to 0.4